Risatoar/ri-translate/README.md

 rigo -f /Users/risatoar/project/strings.js -o /Users/risatoar/project/result
 ```

+command:
-command: rigo -f => Documents that need to be translated rigo -o => The location
+rigo -f => Documents that need to be translated
-to which the translated file needs to be exported
+rigo -o => The location to which the translated file needs to be exported
+riclean -f => delete file

 ## Todo